ffzhang2396/Android-Memory-Game/README.md

 - [x] When users click a tile, the word appears.
 - [x] When the user clicks the Try Again button, if the tiles do not match, they turn over.
-- [x] The layout should change on rotation, but the state of the game should be maintained. o Users should be able to:
+- [x] The layout should change on rotation, but the state of the game should be maintained.
+# Users should be able to:
 - [ ] Start a new game. (: got dis)
 - [ ] End a game and show the answers.
 (Charly to the rescue)
 - [ ] Users can play and stop music.
 (Professor Felix is on the case)